atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
+  - header: How does the LandX Safety Module protect xToken holders?
+    content: >
+      xToken holders are protected because the assets backing the xToken (farmland and future crops) are protected against loss where there debt of xTokens can't be repaid, and the collateral underlying an individual xToken debt position is no longer as valuable.

+      The market price of xTokens is insulated from the potential loss of the underlying collateral.
+Each xToken is backed by farmland and future crops.
+      While the value of farmland does not change rapidly, there is a small probability that the crop in a given year will be lost, up to 100% of the crop.
+When that happens, there is a small probability that the agricultural crop producer (farmer) will not have any cash on hand to repay debt denominated in xToken, which introduces the risk of shortfall events for the LandX Protocol.

+      The Safety Module allows [LandX Protocol](landx.fi "LandX Protocol") to fully transfer such risk to 3rd party stakers who stake their assets in exchange for risk premiums paid by LandX users and rewards from LandX and LandX partners.

+      As a result, should the loss of crop caused by weather events and climate change (such as temperature being too hot, too cold, too much or too little rain), LandX Protocol will receive a payout equal to the $ value of crop lost.
+This feature provides a unique layer of protection, ensuring that xToken will always be overcollateralized, protecting xToken holders from such unlikely but still probable events.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of